 We are dependent on two paper mills for the fiber used in the manufacture of our fiber-based granular products.
 From time to time we have experienced, and may in the future experience, some difficulty obtaining sufficient raw material to operate at optimal production levels.
 We continue to work with the mills to ensure a stable supply of raw material.
 To date, we have been able to meet all of our customer delivery requirements, but there can be no assurance that we will be able to meet future delivery requirements.
 Although we believe our relationships with the mills are good, the mills could decide not to continue to supply sufficient papermaking byproducts, or may not agree to continue to supply such products on commercially reasonable terms.
-If the mills were unable or unwilling to supply us sufficient fiber, we would be forced to find one or more alternative supplies on commercially reasonable terms or could incur excessive transportation costs if an alternative supplier were found, which would increase our manufacturing costs, and might prevent prices for our products from being competitive or require closure of this business.
+If the mills were unable or unwilling to supply us sufficient fiber, we would be forced to find one or more alternative sources of supply of this raw material.
+We may be unable to find alternative supplies on commercially reasonable terms or could incur excessive transportation costs if an alternative supplier were found, which would increase our manufacturing costs, and might prevent prices for our products from being competitive or require closure of this business.